minc-org/minc/README.md

-# minp
+# minc
-MicroShift in Podman
+MicroShift in Container